-Imagine a preliterate society or rather organic society long ago anywhere in the world, 1000 years ago in Australia, 10,000 years ago in Middle East or 15,000 years ago in Africa or Europe.
+Imagine a preliterate society, or rather, an organic society long ago anywhere in the world.
+1000 years ago in Australia, 10,000 years ago in the Middle East or 15,000 years ago in Africa or Europe.
 Or imagine a Native American tribe in New York about 500 years ago or in Ohio 300 years ago.
 The story I’m about to tell could take place in any of these tribes for the core of the story or the archetypal theme and characters are the same.
 The differences are names, physical features, language, clothing, diet and a couple of other external reflection of human experience but the main events in the story could have taken place in any organic society anywhere in the world.

-Since I live in the state of Oregon in the United States, I’ll imagine a Native American tribe living not far from where I live some 250 years ago.
+Since I live in the state of Oregon in the United States, I’ll imagine a Native American tribe living not far from where I live, less than 200 years ago.
 The main character in this story and his apprentice are male.
 There are and have been female shamans around the world but since I, the storyteller, am a guy and don’t want to pretend to know all about women therefore I’ll go with the male version of a shaman in my story.
-Shaman is the word commonly used as epithet or the title of a person whose main focus in life is to understanding the relation between body, mind, and spirit and takes an active role in guiding uos(his or her) community in spiritual matters.
-Once we gain even a glimpse of inner knowledge we’re on a healing path and the one who helps us gain that knowledge is a healer therefore shamans have also been called healers.
+Shaman is the word commonly used as an epithet or the title of a person whose main focus in life is to understand the relation between body, mind, and spirit and takes an active role in guiding uos(his or her) community in spiritual and moral matters.
+Once we gain even a glimpse of inner knowledge and understand that this outer world is not all there is we begin a journey, sometimes not even grasping that we have begun a new journey.
+Some of the people who help us on this journey are healers.
+Shamans have also been called healers.

 This story begins with a family at their dwelling.
 Their son, Som, who is 19 years old is acting abnormally.
 He seems to be having visions and hallucinations or what nowadays is considered and diagnosed as psychotic behavior.
 It’s obvious that the Shaman’s help is needed and they send for him.
 By the time Shaman arrives the family and neighbors have surrounded Som.
 The Shaman takes control, calms the young man down with words, songs, touch and looking into his eyes and eventually they sit on the floor and gradually go into a trans.

 Som is now on the inner journey with support and more certainty for the Shaman is able to guide him within.
 At a certain point Som is on his own and the Shaman comes out of trans and asks one of the parents to get some berries from a bush miles away.
 For a short moment this parent is shockingly surprised as he looks at Som then at the Shaman who’s looking back at him waiting for him to get going, then again looks at Som’s condition.
 He shifts gears, prepares for the journey and takes off on foot.
 Som goes through some hot and cold spells and by the next morning the berries arrive.
-Som’s father was on his own journey through the night to get the berries.
+Som’s father was on his own journey through the night to get the berries and bring them back as fast as he could.
 The berry tea is brewed which has a strong aroma and the Shaman goes back into semi trans and feeds the tea with the father’s help to a semi conscious Som.
-Later Som gains consciousness and is back in the same reality he had left a couple of days earlier but not quite the same person.
+Later Som gains consciousness and is back in the same reality he had left a day or so earlier but not quite the same person.
 He has had a vision that not only has changed him but will influence the decision making and governing process of the tribe in the coming years.

 A community event with ceremonies and rituals had already been planned.
 The Shaman has only a couple of weeks to find a way to integrate Som’s vision into the event.
 He can’t orchestrate it in time.
 He knew the vision and Som himself needed to be honored not only for the well being of the individual but also for the well being of the community as a whole.

-During the rituals the Shaman suddenly gets up and walks over to Som’s parents and requests the berries and a tool.
+During the rituals the Shaman suddenly gets up and walks over to Som’s parents and requests for some of the berries the father had collected and a tool.
 They were taken back by the request.
 They’d never seen the Shaman use that tool and the value of the tool was much less than the gifts they had offered earlier and they needed this tool the next morning.
-It was integral part of their livelihood which also contributed to the sustainability of their natural environment.
+It was an integral part of their livelihood which also contributed to the sustainability of their natural environment.
 The Shaman knew all that.
-As their response had a delay the Shaman walked away.
-Another family overheard the Shaman’s request and they immediately send someone to get that tool for the Shaman.
+There was a delay in their response and the Shaman walked away before they could say yes or no. Another family overheard the Shaman’s request and they immediately send someone to get that tool for the Shaman.

 Som came back from his trip quicker than the first time and the parents offered the Shaman the tool in humiliation.
 But the Shaman who had no need for the tool in the first place had already been offered by the other family.
 The karmic connections between Som and parents were completed and Som continued his apprenticeship with the Shaman and grew up to be a shaman himself.